astronomer/astro-sdk/docs/astro/sql/operators/cleanup.rst

 When to Use cleanup operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Cleanup operator is used to clean :ref:`temp_table` created.
 It monitors the status of all the other tasks and execute at the end to clear all the :ref:`temp_table` created in a dag run.
-It is recommended to add cleanup operator in every DAG that uses AstroSDK.
+It is recommended to add ``cleanup`` operator in every DAG that uses the Astro SDK.

 .. literalinclude:: ../../../../example_dags/example_amazon_s3_postgres.py
    :language: python